Menopause and High Blood Pressure-What Every Woman Needs to Know

 Reduce salty snacks: Chips, pretzels, and salted nuts can quickly add up in sodium.
 Choose unsalted or lightly salted versions instead.

-Monitoring your blood pressure regularly is crucial, as hormonal changes can increase your risk of hypertension.
+Monitoring your blood pressure regularly is crucial, as hormonal changes can increase your risk of high blood pressure.
 Focus on regular exercise, a Mediterranean style of eating and consider reducing alcohol and salt.

 With the right strategies, you can navigate menopause with confidence and good health.